adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 and to market relevant offers and promotions to you;
 - To ensure that content from our Site is presented most effectively for you and your computer;
-- Enable you to search information on our Site;
+- To enable you to search for information on our Site;
-- Improve our Site.
+- To improve our Site.

 ### Emails